 - Coffee: A natural stimulant due to its caffeine content.
 Caffeine quickly passes from your bloodstream into your brain for a jolt of energy.
 Keep in mind; the experts suggest keeping your daily intake under 400 mg, about four cups of coffee.

-- Yogurt: Natural, sugar-free yogurt contains a healthy blend of carbs, fats, and protein for a morning energy boost and is also easy to eat on the go.
+- Yogurt: Natural, sugar-free yogurt contains a healthy blend of calcium, fatty acids, and protein for a morning energy boost and is also easy to eat on the go.
 Greek yogurt, in particular, is naturally higher in protein.
 Try a yogurt bowl: One cup Greek yogurt (or non-dairy yogurt), two tablespoons of chia, flax, or hemp seeds, plus one small piece of fruit, such as a peach or a handful of berries.

 - Walnuts: These nuts are a great source of healthy fats and fiber that will leave you feeling full throughout your morning.
 They're also rich in omega-3 fats, which the body uses for energy.